 Yes, you can get your vehicle an MOT during the latest lockdown.
 The Government has confirmed that MOT test centres will stay open across the UK.
 However, the same is not true of vehicle servicing where non-essential vehicle maintenance is not considered a good enough reason to break the "stay at home" rules currently in effect - you can read more about that in our article about MOTs in lockdown.

 Brand new commercial vehicles usually don't need an MOT for the first 3 years, so if your current vehicle is old & unsafe you can still lease a new vehicle during lockdown.
-You can also find out the types of work tradespeople across the UK can carry out.

 What Safety Measures Are MOT Test Centres Expected To Follow?